farithadnan/jejak-buku/README.md

 - Database migrations with Drizzle Kit
 - Environment configuration support
 - Easily run on localhost or your local network (for mobile/PWA testing)
+- Unit tests for both frontend and backend

 ---